dimitri/pgloader/docs/pgloader.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the schema has been craeted by pgloader, and before the data is loaded.
+Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the schema has been created by pgloader, and before the data is loaded.
 It's the right time to ALTER TABLE or do some custom implementation on-top of what pgloader does, like maybe partitioning.